ASGuard-UCI/FlyTrap/README.md

 ## Installation

-Run the following command to create the environment, it takes around 10 minutes.
+Run the following command to create the environment; it takes around 10 minutes.
 The environment is successfully tested on Ubuntu 20.04 with CUDA 11.3.

 ```bash
 # Create the environment